 SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY

 Thirteen week old foetus.
-Ultrasound scan of a thirteen week old foetus in the womb.
+Coloured ultrasound scan of a thirteen week old foetus in the womb.
 Its head is at bottom right, with its torso at centre left.
-At bottom is an electrocardiogram trace of the foetus' heartbeat.
-It has a heart rate of 160 beats per minute.
-At thirteen weeks the foetus has a crown- rump length of about 7 centimetres.
+The bones of the spine and ribs are visible.
+At thirteen weeks the foetus has a crown-rump length of about 7 centimetres.
 All of the organs are formed, as are the vocal cords.
 Ultrasound scanning is a diagnostic technique that sends high-frequency sound waves into the body via a transducer.
 The returning echoes are recorded and used to build an image of an internal structure.
 Foetal ultrasound scanning is routine during pregnancy.

 Model release not required.
 Property release not required.